yli137/ompi_wrapper_for_lulesh/README.md

 Lock in Isend is causing some issue.

 Removing lock in Isend has all other ranks (except rank 0) not compressing in time.

+**12/20/2024**

+locks between isend and uffd and compression has a conflict.

+locks only check ready bit instead of locking the entire section from isend to waitall

+lz4 compression fails sometimes, need to check if lz4 returns a 0 or not, if so, do not reset ready bit